 Constant strain on the knee – be it from poor running form, flat feet, a previous trauma, or other factors – can cause erosion in the soft tissues within the knee.
 Our bodies do not have the mechanisms available to repair and replenish our supply of some of these soft tissues.

 As these tissues are worn away, bones can begin to rub together, nerves can be pinched, and muscles can become awkwardly strained.
-These conditions only worsen overtime and the knee pain they cause can become more and more severe to the point of debilitation.
+These conditions only worsen over time and the knee pain they cause can become increasingly severe to the point of debilitation.

-Without proper treatment and consultation, runner’s knee can cause a number of permanent issues.
+Without proper treatment and consultation, runner’s knee can cause several permanent issues.

 1. Identify the source of the pain

 Is it coming from the front of the knee, sides, or neither?
 You can use this information to identify the source of your issue and develop a treatment routine specific to the problem.
-While most knee issues have similar solutions, each condition also has a specific set of treatments which specially target individual problem areas.
-See the next section for more information.
+While most knee issues have similar solutions, each condition also has a specific set of treatments that target individual problem areas.

 2. Focus on your movements throughout the day

 Which activities or parts of your daily routine seem to cause flare-ups?
-If a specific activity, be it running, jumping, squatting or resting, seems to especially upset your knees, stop doing it or find a way to do it that causes less strain for the knees.
-Make sure to avoid these activities for a period of time.
+If a specific activity, be it running, jumping, squatting, or resting, seems to especially upset your knees, stop doing it or find a way to do it that causes less strain for the knees.
+Make sure to avoid these activities for a while.
 Even after your knee seems to feel better, it may not have fully recovered enough to resume your routine.
-Play it by ear and make sure to focus on what your body is trying to tell you.

 Knee pain can originate from tightness in the muscles and tendons connected to the knee.
 Hips, hamstrings, glutes, quads, and calves all work together to provide movement in the knee and when one is jeopardized, the others are affected.
-In order to reduce the strain and pain in the knee, you must reduce the tension in all of these areas.
+To reduce the strain and pain in the knee, you must reduce the tension in all of these areas.

 Practice various stretches on the different muscle groups and tendons mentioned above.
-Make sure to hold them for 30 seconds to a minute for maximum effect.
+Make sure to hold them for 30-60 seconds for maximum effect.
 You may also consider buying a foam roller or elastic band to help provide deeper stretches.
-While stretching won’t eliminate the problem completely, it will provide immediate relief for the occasional flare-up.
+While stretching won’t eliminate the problem, it will provide immediate relief from the occasional flare-up.

 3. Strength training